Mastsam10/platform/TROUBLESHOOTING.md

 - Changes their status to "processing"
 - Clears any fake playback_ids (like "PROCESSING")

+**CRITICAL DISCOVERY (Aug 14, 2024):**
+After fixing the status inconsistency, the video **automatically becomes playable** when the webhook system processes it correctly.
+This means:

+1. **The fix is working correctly** - changing status from "ready" to "processing" allows the webhook to properly set the playback_id
+2. **The webhook system is functional** - it just needs videos to be in the correct state to process them
+3. **Don't manually set videos to "ready"** - this breaks the webhook correlation process

 **Prevention:**
 - Never manually set video status to "ready" without a valid playback_id
 - Let the webhook system handle status updates automatically
 - The webhook should only set status to "ready" when it receives a valid playback_id
+- **If a video shows "Video not ready", run the fix-video-status endpoint and wait for webhook processing**

 ## Legacy Video Processing Issues